wangtao0101/react-virtualized-transfer/README.md

 Example: https://wangtao0101.github.io/react-virtualized-transfer/

+## Break Change
+use css.js and less.js to help import css or less ！！

 ## Motivation
 We should handle more than 10 thousands of data, but the transfer component in antd is very slow when the number comes to 1000